Flood risk management

 Designation of features considered to be important for flood risk management

 We have powers to designate structures that affect flooding in order to safeguard assets that are relied upon for flood risk management.
-Once a feature is designated, the owner must seek consent from Bracknell council to alter, remove or replace it.
+Once a feature is designated, the owner must seek consent from Bracknell Forest Council to alter, remove or replace it.

 Defra has produced a guidance note on the designation of features.

 We will investigate significant floods in the borough and the results of the investigation must be published.
 We will formally investigate where there is: